 - Cruise around Lac Saint-Jean

-There are numerous trails and your choice will depend on how much time you have and what do you want to see.
-We wanted to do L’Anse-de-Tabatiere, but it would have taken us 9 hours and we wouldn’t have been able to make it before the dark.
+There are numerous trails to try and your choice will depend on how much time you have and what you want to see.
+We wanted to do L’Anse-de-Tabatiere, but it would have taken us 9 hours and we wouldn’t have been able to finish it before dark.
 So we went for the most popular option – Cap Trinite trail that eventually leads to the summit with the Statue of Our Lady Saguenay viewpoint.
-The hike to Cap Trinite will take you about 5-hours roundtrip and you will see some nice views of the fjords along the way!
+The hike to Cap Trinite will take you about 5-hours round trip and you will see some nice views of the fjords along the way!

 Hotels and camping in Saguenay

-As camping in Saguenay is a very popular activity, I have included some options for camps inside the National Park along with the hotels.
-If you want to stay in a campsite inside Saguenay National Park, you can access this link and then select the sector you are interested in (Baie-Sainte-Marguerite or Baie-Éternité) and you will see the available options.
+As camping in Saguenay is a very popular activity, I have included some options for camping inside the National Park along with hotel recommendations.
+If you want to stay in a campsite inside Saguenay National Park, you can access this link and then select the sector you are interested in (Baie-Sainte-Marguerite or Baie-Éternité); you will see the available options.
 Here are my recommended hotels near Saguenay:

-Middle-priced (from 120 to 170 CAD): Hotel Montagnais Chicoutimi is a nice and cozy 4-star hotel located in the heart of Chicoutimi.
-It features a congress center, an internet café, an indoor water park, games room and even a fitness center.
-What more can you wish for?
-Chateau Murdock Gite & Wellness is a 4-star bed and breakfast that awaits you with an outdoor pool, cozy rooms, and even a personal care clinic!
+Middle-priced (from $120 to $170 CAD): Hotel Montagnais Chicoutimi is a nice and cozy 4-star hotel located in the heart of Chicoutimi.
+It features a congress center with 17 meeting rooms, an internet café, an indoor water park, a game room and even a fitness center.
+What more could you wish for?
+Chateau Murdock Gite & Wellness is a 4-star bed and breakfast that offers an outdoor pool, cozy rooms, and even a personal care clinic!
 Plus, the prices are super affordable!

 Day 8: Fjords, road to Mauricie

 Today is going to be an on-the-road day.
-If you still have some forces, you can do a small hike in Saguenay.
-The park has 2 entrances, we checked out the other one (Sainte-Anne) which has really pretty views and fewer people.
-We did not do the proper hike, but we entered the park and walked around for an hour or so and it was really enjoyable!
+If you still have some energy, you can do a small hike in Saguenay.
+The park has 2 entrances; we checked out the Sainte-Anne one which has really pretty views and fewer people.
+We did not do a full hike, but we entered the park and walked around for an hour or so and it was really enjoyable!

-If you do have some extra time (probably an extra day), you could pass by La Malbaie, which is on the way to Mauricie.
+If you do have some extra time (probably an extra day), you could stop at La Malbaie, which is on the way to Mauricie.
 The hike is more difficult, but I have heard that the views are pretty amazing!

 Below are some pointers for you on where you should stay in Mauricie.
-The things to do and the description of our hike will be described in Day 9.
+The things to do and the description of our hike will be described on Day 9.

 Accommodation in Mauricie

-I recommend staying here for 2 nights because you will arrive in the evening on Day 8 and you will definitely be too tired for a 4,5 hours road right after you did a challenging 8-hours hike, am I right?
+I recommend staying here for 2 nights because you will arrive in the evening on Day 8 and you will definitely be too tired for a 4.5-hour road trip right after you did a challenging 8-hour hike, am I right?

-You can stay in a cabin as well – there is a special site for renting it
+You can stay in a cabin as well – there is a special site for renting one.

 You can stay in Shawinigan, which is the closest town to the park:

-Luxury (170 CAD and up): In case you are looking for a chalet on the beach, Moniquandre is your perfect answer!
+Luxury ($170 CAD and up): If you are looking for a chalet on the beach, Moniquandre is your perfect answer!
 I totally recommend this accommodation for a group of up to 4 people, as you will benefit from 2 beautiful bedrooms, a balcony, a living room and, of course, a complete kitchen!
 Another beautiful luxury chalet is Chalet Le Sainte-Flore, which is great for a group of up to 8 people!
-Plus, you also get a 25% discount at the skiing station nearby during your stay!
+Plus, you also get a 25% discount at the skiing place nearby during your stay!

-Middle-priced (from 110 to 170 CAD): Comfort Inn & Suites Shawinigan is one of the best choices for middle-priced accommodation.
+Middle-priced (from $110 to $170 CAD): Comfort Inn & Suites Shawinigan is one of the best choices for middle-priced accommodations.
 During your stay, you will benefit from free Wi-Fi, gym access and cable TV!
 Le Manoir du Rocher is a 4-star bed and breakfast with air-conditioned rooms, free Wi-Fi and a hot tub!
 This is the ideal place to get some rest and prepare yourself for the next day’s adventure!

 Day 9: Mauricie National Park

-We have reached Parc Mauricie (pronounced [Morisi] from French), the last National Park on our itinerary!
-While you are there, you can enjoy its crystal clear countless lakes, mountains, rivers, and evergreen forests!
+We have reached Parc Mauricie (pronounced [Morisi] in French), the last national park on our itinerary!
+While you are here, you can enjoy its countless crystal clear lakes, mountains, rivers, and evergreen forests!

-As we spent the night there yesterday, Day 9 can be started nice and fresh early-ish in the morning!
+As we spent the night there yesterday, you can start Day 9 fresh and early-ish in the morning!

 Things to do in Mauricie

 Below are the hikes and trails that you can do in La Mauricie National Park.
-I have done the Waber Hike and I am going to tell you more about it below.
+I did the Waber Hike and I am going to tell you more about it below.